heavyblotto/memorativa/docs/i-vision.md

 ### 2.2.
 How it works

+1. Register for free.
+2. Organize bookmarks and notes.
+   - Add as many bookmarks and notes as you want.
+   - Prompts are given by the AI agent to help you add bookmarks and notes.
+   - Solving prompts is a way to gain rewards and unlock features.
+   - The more prompts you solve, the more you unlock.
+3. Stay forever with level 3 play (mainly focused on organizing bookmarks and notes).
+4. Upgrade to the paid tier to unlock additional levels and features, such as symbolic lenses, expanded notes, and other additional tools.

 #### How to play

 Although this document outlines the basic rules of the game, it is possible that rules based upon a yet undiscovered and refined symbolic language will be found within the player.
 Further unknown and latent rules will be discovered by the player as the game is played.

 With that said, the game is played by oneself, with the possibility of (but not the need for) playing with others.

 1. Players add content to "memory houses", which help organize content into an intuitive and meaningful system, augmented by the game's AI agent.
+Personal notes go into one house, ideas for a story go into another, and so on.

 2. As more content is added, relationships are uncovered, connections are made, and concepts are formed.

 3. The game rewards discovery and connections, and the AI agent helps with this process.

 4. As the player progresses, more tools, game play, and features are unlocked.

+5. A rewards system is in place to encourage play and progress.

+6. Tools and features are provided to help organize, explore, and play with the content.

 #### Step 1: Register for free.